MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Will fail if the session is not found.
 Incoming video is unaffected.

- When muting, the camera track is destoryed.
+ When muting, the camera track is destroyed.
 When unmuting, the camera media must be requested again.

-> NOTE: if no `unmuteDeviceId` is provided when unmuting, it will unmute and attempt to use the sdk `defaultVideoDeviceId` as the camera device
+> NOTE: if no `unmuteDeviceId` is provided when unmuting, it will unmute and attempt to use the sdk `defaults.videoDeviceId` as the camera device

 Declaration:
 ``` ts